-Highers: Five subjects at grade A including, Chemistry, Biology, Maths and English.
+- Highers: Five subjects at grade A including, Chemistry, Biology, Mathematics and English.

-Higher level: Chemistry and Biology and one other approved subject
+- Higher level: 766 from Chemistry and Biology and one other approved subject (in any order)

-Subsidiary level: The subjects must include English and Mathematics if not offered at the higher level
+- Subsidiary level: The subjects must include English and Mathematics if not offered at the higher level (Maths Studies is acceptable).

-Achieved or predicted first or upper second class degree from a UK-based institution (normally).
-Very good results from school examinations (in appropriate subjects - see above) are required because you are in competition with school-leavers.
+- Achieved or predicted first or upper second class degree from a UK-based institution (normally).

 Access Courses or Foundation Programmes